 Why Tax Time is the Right Time to Talk Charitable Giving

-Eight tips to start the conversation about charitable giving with your clients
+Eight tips to start the conversation with your clients

 With year-end giving behind us and the tax season upon us, it is the perfect time to talk with your clients about charitable giving.

-While clients are working on filing 2019 taxes, you have a chance to help them consider how their charitable giving choices affect how much they owe the IRS or will see in tax refunds.
+While clients are filing 2019 taxes, you have a chance to help them consider how charitable giving affects how much they owe the IRS or will see in tax refunds.
 What you learn together can provide a foundation to develop a strategic charitable giving plan that could improve their tax situation for 2020.

 Here are eight tips to start the conversation about charitable giving: